ErikHartman/pepnets/README.md

 The package includes modules to perform the clustering and 3 modules for down-stream analysis and visualization:

-- FeatureMatrix: generates a feature matrix which can be used for further analysis of clusters.
+- FeatureMatrix: generates a feature matrix which can be used for further analysis of clusters in e.g. ML applications.
 - PeptiGrams: Plots [peptigram-esque](http://bioware.ucd.ie/peptigram/) plots to visualize the peptidome from a protein.
 - LogoPlot: Computes and plots the cut-site specificity.

 ## analysis

-The repo also contains code and data to recreate the majority of the figures for the pig-samples from the [study](https://www.biorxiv.org/content/10.1101/2023.12.28.573527v1) in the `/notebook/analysis.ipynb`- notebook.
-The notebook is seeded, but non-deterministic algorithms (e.g., Leiden) may still result in slight variations due to different processors.
+The repo also contains code and data to recreate the majority of the figures from the [study](https://www.biorxiv.org/content/10.1101/2023.12.28.573527v1) in the `/notebook/recreate_figs/`- notebooks.
+The notebooks are seeded, but non-deterministic algorithms (e.g., Leiden) may still result in slight variations due to different processors.
 These variations do not impact any conclusions drawn in the paper.

-To run the `/notebook/analysis.ipynb`- notebook, you need to install additional dependencies from the ones described below.
+To run the `/notebook/recreate_figs/`- notebooks, you need to install additional dependencies from the ones described below.

 ## install